 All crewmembers shall wear Personal Floatation Devices (PFDs) while the Y flag (red/yellow stripe) is displayed during racing, or if instructed by the Race Committee or Standing Race Committee.
 The decision to display the Y flag may be made by the Weather Committee, which consists of all available officers, and announced over VHF channel 69.
 Y flag will be displayed whenever a small craft advisory is in effect or when conditions warrant.
 Additionally, the Race Committee, should conditions warrant, may display the Y flag with one horn at their discretion.
-Should the Race

-Committee or Standing Race Committee observe a crew member without a PFD, or receive information about a crew member without a PFD except for the removal or addition of clothing, the yacht may be Protested by the Race Committee or Standing Race Committee, which may use information provided by a person with a conflict of interest.
+Should the Race Committee or Standing Race Committee observe a crew member without a PFD, or receive information about a crew member without a PFD except for the removal or addition of clothing, the yacht may be Protested by the Race Committee or Standing Race Committee, which may use information provided by a person with a conflict of interest.
 This changes RRS 40, 60.2, 60.3a.
 Safety is ultimately each skipper and crew's responsibility, DISC encourages all competitors to wear PFD's at all times.

-24. Waiver: All competitors shall sign a waiver, located at www.discsailing.org, under Racing Resources.

-25. Commercial Traffic: A boat shall not exercise right of way over, cross in close proximity to, or interfere with reasonable transit of the race area by commercial freighters, tugs and tows, or other commercial vessels.
+- 24. Waiver: All competitors shall sign a waiver, located at www.discsailing.org, under the membership event.
+If the competitor is a member, the membership form contains the appropriate waivers.
+It is the responsibility of each skipper to ensure all crew are either members or have signed the appropriate waiver form. - 25.
+Commercial Traffic: A boat shall not exercise right of way over, cross in close proximity to, or interfere with reasonable transit of the race area by commercial freighters, tugs and tows, or other commercial vessels.
 A boat charged under this rule has the burden of proof that she did not interfere with the commercial vessel.
 Boats must take evasive action well in advance of any potentially dangerous situation.
+If the boat has no way on, it may use a motor to clear the channel for commercial traffic.
+If a boat does use a motor in such circumstances, it must notify the Race Committee and provide an explanation of the incident showing it did not gain advantage in the race from the use of the motor.

 The Race Committee may protest under this instruction based on information received from any person, including a person with a conflict of interest.
 If a competing yacht is found to have violated this rule, the yacht shall be scored DSQ for that race.
-The protest time protest important may be extended at the Executive Committee may impose more severe penalties if they determine that gross negligence on the part of skipper or crew of the yacht in question endangered the safety of their yacht, other DISC yachts, or commercial traffic transiting the racecourse.
-This changes RRS 60.2(a).
+The protest time limit may be extended.
+A written statement from the US Coast Guard.
+DC Police, or a ship captain, will be accepted as evidence without the author present.
+The Executive Committee may impose more severe penalties if they determine that gross negligence on the part of skipper or crew of the yacht in question endangered the safety of their yacht, other DISC yachts, or commercial traffic transiting the racecourse.
+This changes RRS 60.2(a).60.3, 61.3, and 63.6